Barnt Green Choral Society

 - Gift Aid declarations records

 - Details of payments made and received (e.g. in bank statements and accounting records)

-- Trustee meeting minutes
+- Trustee and committee meeting minutes

 - Contracts and agreements with suppliers/customers

 - Insurance details

 - Tax and employment records